About Technology Guide

 What is Diesel Fuel

 Diesel fuel is a mixture of hydrocarbons obtained by distillation of crude oil.
-The important properties which are used to characterize diesel fuel include cetane number (or cetane index), fuel volatility, density, viscosity, cold behavior, and sulfur content.
+Important properties which are used to characterize diesel fuel include cetane number (or cetane index), fuel volatility, density, viscosity, low temperature operability properties, and sulfur content.
 Diesel fuel specifications differ for various fuel grades and in different countries.

 Fuel Property Testing: Ignition Quality